katcipis/loaner/README.md

 Also running tests and linting inside containers gets faster without having to handle go mod caching complications (by default each container run re-downloads dependencies).

+## Constraint on start date

+The start date day is constrained on the range 01-28 to avoid having to deal with leap years and months with different amount of days (30/31).
+It makes calculating the payment days easier.
+Almost all systems that I use that will charge me monthly, like credit cards and loans, just give me a few days along the month as options for payment days, so it seems like a reasonable constraint.